Podcast: Play in new window | Download

 What is up with that thought anyway?

-There is no one building an attachment and connection with my child, there is no one directing my child to address his big emotions, or allow boredom to compost into healthy creative curiosity, or to facilitate play-based learning, or even to free play with her classmates at all.
+There is no one building an attachment and connection with my child, there is no one directing my child to address his big emotions, allowing boredom to compost into healthy creative curiosity, facilitating play-based learning, or even free play with her classmates at all.

 We can learn from John Taylor-Gatto how schools came to exist (ironically, he was a schoolteacher who didn’t think schools were the ideal place for kids to learn and grow, you’ll learn more about his compelling thoughts in his book Dumbing Us Down).